liferay/liferay-docs/developer/frameworks/articles/290-configuration/09-fully-custom-system-settings-ui.markdown

 # Configuration Form Renderer [](id=configuration-form-renderer)

-There are various approaches to customizing the auto-generated System Settings UI for your configurable application.
 To replace an application's auto-generated configuration screen with a form built from scratch, you follow these steps:

 1. Use a `DisplayContext` class to transfer data between back-end code and the desired JSP markup.